API References

 Arguments

-• synapse::Receptor: The receptor for which to calculate the normalization factor
+• receptor::Receptor: The receptor for which to calculate the normalization factor

 Returns